History of Link light rail: 1 Line

-The 2 Line opened from South Bellevue to Redmond Technology station in April 2024, with a connection across Lake Washington through Mercer Island station to Seattle expected to open in 2025, for a total of 10 new stations.
-The Lynnwood Link Extension opened in August 2024 with three new stations and 8.5 miles of new track, connecting Lynnwood City Center station to Northgate station via Mountlake Terrace.
-An infill station on NE 130th St. is still under construction.

-Construction on the Federal Way Link Extension began in 2020, with completion expected in 2026.

 Temporary Link Light Rail Airport Connector Bus

 Sound Transit contracted with Pierce Transit to operate an interim shuttle bus from the initial endpoint of Central Link at Tukwila International Blvd Station to SeaTac/Airport Station until the extension to the airport was finished.
 Pierce Transit was awarded the contract in February 2009, as an expansion of their contract to operate a connector bus between Tacoma Dome Station and Lakewood Station.
 This service ran every ten to fifteen minutes in both directions until the end of the day on December 19, 2009, when direct light rail service to the airport commenced.